 See our recommended settings here.

-The RU7300 has disappointing color volume and is limited by the TV's lack of a wide color gamut.
-Like many TVs, it can't produce very bright blues, and also can't produce dark, saturated colors despite the excellent contrast ratio.
+Disappointing color volume; limited by the TV's lack of a wide color gamut.
+Like many TVs, it can't produce very bright blues, and it can't produce dark, saturated colors well despite the excellent contrast ratio.

 Good gradient handling.
-There is some banding in all dark shades, which may be distracting in dark scenes, but otherwise shouldn't be very noticeable.
+There's some banding in all dark shades, which may be distracting in dark scenes, but otherwise shouldn't be very noticeable.
 The Digital Clean View setting, which is effective at removing banding on some other Samsung TVs, is not able to remove banding on the RU7300.

 There are no signs of temporary image retention on the RU7300.